shaunazzopardi/sweap/README.md

 The real format is a bit less strict, e.g., the long form names for types are also parsed, `;` can be used instead of `,`, and `&` and `|` can be used instead of `&&` and `||`.

+An important aspect is that we require the defined transitions to be **deterministic**.
+That is, we require that from every state the guards of each transition are mutually exclusive.

 #### Example

 Below is an example problem.
 This essentially captures the arbiter problem, where the environment can request access to a number of resources, and the controller can grant access to each of these.
 The controller's objective is to eventually grant access to all the requested resources, and not more.